- Q. Do I need to upgrade Amster when I upgrade AM?

 - You should use self-signed certificates and have either imported them into the JVM's cacerts keystore on the Amster client or run the amster command specifying the truststore containing the certificate and its type.

 - Pre-AM 7: If you use the default RSA key, you must delete the following from authorized_keys to connect locally if AM is not listening on localhost: from="127.0.0.0/24,::1" This is a known issue: OPENAM-11134 (Amster: Remove the 'from' option in authorized_keys), which is resolved in AM 7.

-A. No you must install it into keystore.jceks as stated in the documentation: User Guide › Creating Transport Keys.
+A. No you must install it into keystore.jceks as stated in the documentation: User Guide › Create Transport Keys to Export Configuration Data.
 The transport key needs to be a symmetric key, which cannot be be stored in JKS keystores.

 - Run Amster with the following debug options: $ ./amster -d -Djavax.net.debug=all